 - Coconut milk: You’ll need full-fat canned coconut milk to make these hazelnut truffles, lower fat coconut milk will NOT work as they won’t set up properly.

-- Pure maple syrup: This is optional but I particularly recommend adding some maple syrup for added sweetness if you’re using dark chocolate to make these truffles, as it tends to be on the more bitter side.
+- Pure maple syrup: This is optional but I particularly recommend adding some maple syrup for sweetness if you're using dark chocolate.
+Dark chocolate tends to be on the more bitter side.